 We all got quiet for a minute and then all smiley, because it is great that my gay friends can marry legally.
-I won’t judge how someone loves and who they choose to love.
-I’m about celebrating that two people have found each other and want to make a life together.
+I’m all about celebrating two people who have found each other and want to make a life together.
 But I digress.

 Figuring Out Your Best Wedding Band Look

 For your greatest happiness in your rings, trying on different metals, widths and designs will help you find that “you” ring, that makes you look good while rocking your married happily status.